 Mean score of companies in the Education Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, the University of Michigan reported carbon emissions of approximately 325,000,000 kg CO2e for Scope 1 and about 245,000,000 kg CO2e for Scope 2.
-This reflects a slight decrease from 2023, where emissions were about 340,000,000 kg CO2e for Scope 1 and approximately 280,000,000 kg CO2e for Scope 2.
-The university has consistently disclosed its emissions data, focusing on direct emissions (Scope 1) and indirect emissions from purchased electricity (Scope 2), while not reporting on Scope 3 emissions.
-The university has not set specific reduction targets under the Science Based Targets initiative (SBTi) or other formal climate pledges.
-However, it remains committed to addressing climate change through various initiatives, as outlined in its Climate Action Annual Report.
-The university's emissions data is not cascaded from any parent organization, indicating that it independently tracks and reports its carbon footprint.
-Overall, the University of Michigan is actively monitoring its carbon emissions and is engaged in climate action, although specific reduction targets have yet to be established.
+In 2024, the University of Michigan reported total carbon emissions of approximately 570,000,000 kg CO2e, comprising 325,000,000 kg CO2e from Scope 1 emissions and 245,000,000 kg CO2e from Scope 2 emissions.
+This marks a slight decrease from 2023, where emissions were about 620,000,000 kg CO2e, with Scope 1 at 340,000,000 kg CO2e and Scope 2 at 280,000,000 kg CO2e.
+The university has not disclosed any Scope 3 emissions data.
+The University of Michigan has not set specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges.
+However, it remains committed to addressing climate change through various sustainability efforts, as outlined in its Climate Action Annual Report.
+The university's emissions data is not cascaded from any parent organization, indicating that it independently reports its carbon footprint.
+Overall, the University of Michigan is actively working towards reducing its carbon emissions while continuing to monitor and report its environmental impact.